crowdtap/parachute/README.md

 # Parachute

-A simpler way to deliver assets.
+A simple way to deliver shared assets across apps.